mikependon/RepoDB/RepoDb.Nuget/documentation.md

 ### Note

- - The v1.8.1 is the production-grade release of RepoDb (with complete set of Integration/Unit Tests).
+ - The v1.8.3 is the stable Spring release of RepoDb (with complete set of Integration/Unit Tests).

 ### Why RepoDb